Pro465/tic-tac-toe-ai/README.md

 First, make sure you have [Rust](https://www.rust-lang.org) and `git` installed in your machine.

 Then, perform the following steps:
-   1. clone the repository by using `git clone`
+   1. clone the repository using `git clone`
    2. go to the `src` directory in the cloned project
    3. compile the project by running
       ```